gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Starboard Town's single street.

 Vurt caught her arm.
 "Hang on a heartbeat.
-You can't go up there looking like that---you'll give your maere a fright.
+You can't go up there looking like that—you'll give your maere a fright.
 Go inside and clean up a bit.
 There's water in the jug."
 He pushed his granddaughter toward the cottage's front door, then stooped over to pick up his crossbow, wincing as his knee cracked.